 University of Surrey International Study Centre

-In these Terms and Conditions, ‘we’ or ‘us’ means Study Group.
-Study Group is a trading name of Bellerbys Educational Services Limited, the owner and provider of the University of Surrey International Study Centre (the ‘Centre’).
-Bellerbys Educational Services Limited is incorporated in England and Wales (Company number 02325576).
-Its registered office is at 1 Billinton Way, Brighton, BN1 4LF (Tel: +44 (0) 1273 339333).
+In these Terms and Conditions, ‘we’ or ‘us’ means Study Group Limited.
+Study Group Limited is the owner and provider of the University of Surrey International Study Centre (the ‘Centre’).
+It is incorporated in England and Wales (Company number 02325576) with its registered office is at 1 Billinton Way, Brighton, BN1 4LF (Tel: +44 (0) 1273 339333).
 References to the ‘University’ are to the University of Surrey.

 Please ensure you read these Terms and Conditions carefully and understand them before signing your final acceptance of a place at the Centre.
 These Terms and Conditions, along with any offer letter received from us and the policies referred to below form part of a wider agreement between you and us which will become legally binding once you send confirmation of your acceptance of our offer of a place to you.

 Please note that these Terms and Conditions assume that you are an international (non-EU/UK) student.
 If you hold dual nationality, you will NOT be permitted to enrol at the Centre as an international student and progress to the University with the status of a UK/EU student in order to take advantage of lower university tuition fees.
 If you are admitted to the Centre as a home student, you will be charged UK/EU fees on progression to the University and references in these Terms and Conditions to CAS (as defined below), visas and UKVI will not be applicable.

 Your attention is also drawn to our Student Protection Plan at the following link that contains important information about how we will mitigate risks affecting your ability to study: